 Weimar and Its Unique Bauhaus Collection

-Weimar’s history dates to the Middle Ages, but it is most renowned for its rich cultural life in the 18th century, when poets Goethe and Schiller lived and worked here.
+Weimar’s history dates to the Middle Ages, but it is most renowned for its rich cultural life in the eighteenth century, when poets Goethe and Schiller lived and worked here.
 In 1919, it was in a theater in Weimar that the national assembly gathered to found the first German democratic republic.
 In 2019, therefore, we celebrate the centennial not only of the Bauhaus, but of the Weimar Republic.

 The Bauhaus dates back even earlier than 1919, however.
 Even before the First World War, cosmopolitan architect Henry van de Velde had begun to reform art education in Weimar, designing a new school building that became the home of the Bauhaus when Walter Gropius took over leadership of the school.